What is a Chargeback?

 Chargebacks can threaten your cash flow and put your merchant accounts at risk, too.
 They can increase your merchant account costs or cause your accounts to be shut down, preventing you from accepting payments altogether.

-Know the facts about chargebacks
+Know the Facts about Chargebacks

 When you understand what chargebacks are, you can fight them more effectively, learn from them, and take steps to prevent them.
 Even when choosing a chargeback management firm to deal with them for you, having a solid grounding in the facts about chargebacks will help you know whether that firm is providing you with a good return on your investment.